gvwilson/thirdbit/src/fiction/iffy/index.md

 suggested it had been hours—real hours, not the stretched out un-time she had gone through that morning.
 She looked down at what she had made.
-It was a far cry from what the governor had asked her to build, but that was the point.
 She just wished they had given her some paint so that she could finish it off properly.

 "All right,"